 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (ASU 2014-09), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09, as amended by ASU No. 2015-14, will replace existing revenue recognition guidance when it becomes effective for annual reporting periods beginning after December 15, 2018.
 Early application is permitted for annual and interim reporting periods that begin after December 15, 2016.
 This new standard permits the use of either the retrospective or cumulative effect transition method.
-We intend to adopt ASU 2014-09 effective January 1, 2018, and we are currently evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.
+We will adopt ASU 2014-09 effective January 1, 2018, using the cumulative effect transition method.
+We are currently evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.